 In conclusion, to better address these challenges, we propose some best practices that begin to emerge strongly in this complex and changing landscape.

 Creating partnerships, knowing how to communicate, knowing how to tell a story

 In a scenario that has undergone such rapid and radical changes, it is strategic and almost vital to identify suitable best practices that are as up-to-date as possible.
 In this sense, we are helped by one of the most authoritative international bodies in the sector, the American Water Works Association (AWWA), which at its most recent annual conference gathered around three concrete guidelines the main best practices that emerged from the analysis of the sector.

 - The first point to focus on is the need for companies in the sector to create partnerships, even (and especially) outside the boundaries of their sector.
 This is also discussed in this article published on McKinsey’s blog.
-This is a dynamic that can also positively reverberate on the brand identity, and provide opportunities for up-selling and cross-selling actions (of which we have talked extensively here).
+This is a dynamic that can also positively reverberate on the brand identity, and provide opportunities for up-selling and cross-selling actions.

 - The second point concerns the absolute need for organizations to re-learn how to communicate with their users and do so in a 24/7 perspective and in omnichannel mode.
 This can be done through efficient online help desks, but also with dedicated apps, and by being able to exploit the power of social networks in a positive way.
 In short, the days of inefficient customer call centers are over.
 “It is no longer conceivable that the only moment of dialogue with the customer is when something goes wrong when he has some problem, or when it’s time for your company to collect,” said Kelly Dearing Smith of Louisville Water Company.
 In short, we are going in the direction we indicated above: the customer must be at the center, and we must try to “communicate” with him, and do it in a way that is custom-made, personalized and “one-to-one.”